njmcode/nidc2021-textadv/README.md

 ## Adding scenery

-Entities can be used to provide additional descriptive text and other flavour for a location.
+Entities can provide additional text and flavour for a location.

-To define scenery, add `'scenery'` to an entity's `tags` array, and provide `nouns` for the player to refer to it in-game.
-The entity's `id` can then be placed in the `things` array of one or more locations.
+Add `'scenery'` to an entity's `tags` array, and provide `nouns` for the player to refer to it in-game.
+The entity's `id` can then be used in the `things` array of one or more locations.

 A scenery entity is silent unless `EXAMINE`d, at which point its `description` is printed.
 It will not respond to commands such as `GET` etc.